MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/get-started.md

 ## Set up and administer Dynamics 365 Guides

-Here are the most important topics for admins:
+Here are the most important pages for admins:

 - [Requirements for installation](requirements.md)